sogaiu/alc.index-defs/README.md

 ## Notes

-Tree-sitter looks like a promising thing, especially from the perspective of indexing speed -- both initial and incremental updtaing.
+Tree-sitter looks like promising, especially from the perspective of indexing speed -- both initial and incremental updtaing.

 ## Acknowledgments